- The different translation options available, and how much it costs to get started

 What you need: A bilingual volunteer, headset system OR spf.io with audio livestreaming, a separate audio line, a quiet enclosed space for the interpreter.

-5. A combined approach
+5. A software approach

 Cost: Depends on usage in minutes and simultaneous connections.
 Request a quote.